Waddle-hub/App_Dev_Team_2_Javascript/Documents/Requirement_Spec.md

 __Intended Audience__

-The intended audience is prospective employers, we can demonstrate our understanding and ability to change and learn new skills easily, showing how well we can manipulate data given to us in a system such as this or any other situation
+The intended audience is prospective employers, we can demonstrate our understanding and ability to change and learn new skills easily, showing how well we can manipulate data given to us in a system such as this or any other situation.

 __User Needs__

 * Users need to be able to regsiter
 * Users need to be able to login.
 * Users need to be able to enter admin page where he or she can edit many posts ,delete posts ,create categories